 Sites included in the Inventory of Gardens and Designed Landscapes don’t have the statutory protection that listed buildings and scheduled monuments do.

-Inventory status does, however, mean that a site’s special significance can be taken into account in the planning process.
+Inventory status does, however, mean that a site’s cultural significance can be taken into account in the planning process.

 Planning authorities consult Historic Environment Scotland about developments they believe might affect an Inventory site.